meunaught/audio_visualizer/README.md

     * ```./musico -R``` for real time audio visualization
 * Known Bugs:
     * Window resizing doesn't work on Windows due to Microsoft's ```OpenGL``` implementaion issue mentioned [here](https://github.com/libsdl-org/SDL/issues/1059)
+    * If the user delays at the youtube link dialogue box the program stops responding as both win32 and posix thread models consider holding the main thread for long as unresponsive.
+We probably need to work with multithreading to resolve this issue.